 With the end of the Korean War, the G.E. factory switched to overhauling jet engine parts and accessories.
 In 1962, G.E. began overhauling and repairing entire military jet engines and related parts and accessories — ultimately processing over 6,000 jet engines between 1962 and 1975.

-In 1967, Cessna Aircraft Company, the world’s highest-volume aircraft producer (mostly light aircraft, at the time), addressed booming demand for their smallest, most popular aircraft by opening a Cessna factory at Strother Field.
-Initially, the factory produced the Cessna 150, at that time the world’s most popular two-seat light aircraft.
+In 1967, Cessna Aircraft Company, the world’s highest-volume aircraft producer (mostly light aircraft), addressed booming demand for its smallest, most popular aircraft by opening a Cessna factory at Strother Field.
+Initially, the factory produced the Cessna 150, the world’s most popular two-seat light aircraft.

 In 1975, Cessna also began to move the assembly of the world’s most popular light aircraft, the Cessna 172, from its Wichita factory to Strother Field.

-Several thousand of both aircraft models were produced at Strother Field.
-The factory employed several hundred to a few thousand workers until the 1980s.
-Recession and other factors crashed the market for light aircraft.
-Cessna, following layoffs of 700 workers at Strother Field, eventually shut down the Strother Field factory in the early 1980s.
+Strother Field produced several thousand aircraft models and employed several hundred to a few thousand workers until the 1980s.
+The recession and other factors crashed the market for light aircraft.
+Following layoffs of 700 workers at Strother Field, Cessna eventually shut down the Strother Field factory in the early 1980s.

-In 1985, G.E. acquired much of the abandoned Cessna facility for use in its engine overhaul enterprise.
+In 1985, G.E. acquired much of the abandoned Cessna facility for its engine overhaul enterprise.

-In 1986, Gott Manufacturing was acquired by Rubbermaid, a globally dominant manufacturer of rubber storage containers, and converted to producing Rubbermaid-branded products, manufacturing insulated water coolers, ice chests, outdoor living, and outdoor storage products.
-Subsequent expansion of its facilities has continued into the present day.
+In 1986, Gott Manufacturing was acquired by Rubbermaid, a globally dominant manufacturer of rubber storage containers.
+It then converted to producing Rubbermaid-branded products, including insulated water coolers, ice chests, outdoor living products, and outdoor storage products.
+Subsequent expansion of its facilities has continued to the present day.

 St. John’s College closed in 1986.
 Two years later, the City of Winfield purchased the campus and renamed it Baden Square.
 Afterward, efforts were made to utilize each of the buildings.